Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Commentary on Judgment No. 14840 of 2022: Liability of Entities and Probation
+Commentary on Judgment No. 14840 of 2022: Corporate Liability and Probation

-Judgment No. 14840 of October 27, 2022, filed on April 6, 2023, represents an important ruling by the Court of Cassation regarding the regulation of the liability of entities provided for by Legislative Decree No. 231 of 2001.
-In this decision, the Court established the impossibility of applying the probation institute, as provided for by Article 168-bis of the Penal Code, to legal entities, emphasizing the specificity of administrative liability compared to criminal liability for individuals.
+Judgment No. 14840 of October 27, 2022, filed on April 6, 2023, represents an important ruling by the Court of Cassation regarding the discipline of corporate liability provided for by Legislative Decree No. 231 of 2001.
+In this decision, the Court established the impossibility of applying the institution of probation, provided for by Article 168-bis of the Criminal Code, to legal entities, emphasizing the specificity of administrative liability compared to criminal liability for individuals.

 The Judgment and the Regulatory Context

-In the reasoning of the judgment, the Court clarified that the probation for adults is conceived as a "penal sanction treatment," applicable to individuals and the crimes attributable to them.
-According to the Court, this approach cannot be extended to entities, as their liability refers to a "tertium genus," a third type of liability that does not coincide with that of individuals.
-This principle aligns with Article 25, paragraph 2, of the Italian Constitution, which establishes the principle of legality in criminal matters.
+In the reasoning of the judgment, the Court clarified that probation for adults is conceived as a criminal "sanctioning treatment," applicable to individuals and the offenses attributable to them.
+This approach, according to the Court, cannot be extended to entities, as their liability is attributable to a "tertium genus," a third category of liability that does not coincide with that of individuals.
+This principle is in line with Article 25, paragraph 2, of the Italian Constitution, which establishes the principle of legality in criminal matters.

-Discipline of the liability of entities "ex lege" No. 231 of 2001 - Suspension of proceedings with probation - Applicability - Exclusion.
-The institute of admission to probation referred to in Article 168-bis of the Penal Code does not apply with reference to the discipline of the liability of entities referred to in Legislative Decree of June 8, 2001, No. 231.
-(In the reasoning, the Court stated that the probation for adults has the nature of "penal sanction treatment," tailored to the individual defendant and the crimes abstractly attributable to them, not extendable, by the principle of the reservation of law, to entities, whose administrative liability refers to a "tertium genus").
+Discipline of corporate liability "ex lege" No. 231 of 2001 - Suspension of proceedings with probation – Applicability – Exclusion.
+The institution of admission to probation under Article 168-bis of the Criminal Code does not apply with reference to the discipline of corporate liability under Legislative Decree of June 8, 2001, No. 231.
+(In its reasoning, the Court stated that probation for adults has the nature of a criminal "sanctioning treatment," tailored to the individual defendant and the offenses abstractly attributable to them, and cannot be extended, by virtue of the principle of reservation of law, to entities, whose administrative liability is attributable to a "tertium genus").

 Implications of the Decision